magnus-ISU/GospelOfMagnus/gospel.md

 30 Jesus said to him, "Truly I tell you, this day, this very night, before the cock crows twice, you will deny me three times."

 Magnus
-(Thus he added to his first prophecy, for the cock would crow that night once, then once in the day.
+(Thus he added to his second and correct prophecy, for the cock would crow that night once, then once in the day.
 But this was done to fulfill the words of the scripture, both Luke 22:34 and Mark 14:30.)

 Mark 14:31-32
 31 But he said vehemently, "Even though I must die with you, I will not deny you."
 And all of them said the same.